-A mixture of triclopyr and diesel is very effective in stem spraying.
+A mixture of triclopyr and diesel is very effective for stem spraying.
 Diesel ensures a good coverage and helps increase herbicide absorption.
-The recommended concentration of triclopyr will vary according to the size and age of the mesquite (table 2).
+The recommended concentration of triclopyr will vary according to the size and age of the mesquite (Table 2).
 Pour the required quantity of herbicide into the mixing container, then add enough diesel to bring the mixture to the desired volume.

 Always follow label directions.
 After mixing herbicide with diesel, shake or agitate the solution vigorously.

 |Table 2.
 Recommended Concentration of Triclopyr to Mix With Diesel for Stem Spraying|

 |1.5–4 in. diameter||25%||1 qt|